monarchreach/tip-calculator-cash/app/prompt-history.md

 **Prompt:**
 ```

-[Request for implementation of various components and files for the Tip Calculator Hub project]
+[Request for implementation of various components and files for the Tip Calculator Tool project]

 ```plaintext